rstrahan/aws-lambda-vertica-loader/README.md

 Configure the SDK.
 The full instructions are [here](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html), but as a minimum you just need to create a file *~/.aws/credentials* containing your AWS access key and secret key:
 ```
 [default]
-aws_access_key_id = <your_access_key_id_here>
+aws_access_key_id = AWS_ACCESS_KEY_ID
-aws_secret_access_key = <your_secret_access_key_here>
+aws_secret_access_key = AWS_SECRET_ACCESS_KEY
 ```

-## Getting Started - Deploying the AWS Lambda Function
+## Step 3 - Setup AWS Lambda Function

-To deploy the function:
+Create the Lambda function

-1. Go to the AWS Lambda Console in the same region as your S3 bucket and Amazon Redshift cluster.
+1. Go to the AWS Lambda Console in the same region as your S3 bucket and HP Vertica cluster.
-2. Select Create a Lambda function and enter the name MyLambdaDBLoader (for example).
+2. Select Create a Lambda function and enter the name MyVerticaDBLoader (for example).
-3. Under Code entry type select Upload a zip file and upload the [AWSLambdaRedshiftLoader-2.0.0.zip](https://github.com/awslabs/aws-lambda-redshift-loader/blob/master/dist/AWSLambdaRedshiftLoader-2.0.0.zip) from the dist folder
+3. Under Code entry type select Upload a zip file and upload the [AWSLambdaVerticaLoader-1.0.0.zip](https://github.com/rstrahan/aws-lambda-vertica-loader/blob/master/dist/AWSLambdaVerticaLoader-1.0.0.zip) from the dist folder
-4. Use the default values of index.js for the filename and handler for the handler, and follow the wizard for creating the AWS Lambda Execution Role.
-We also recommend using the max timeout for the function, which in preview is 60 seconds.
+4. Use the default values of index.js for the filename and handler for the handler.
+5. Follow the wizard for creating the AWS Lambda Execution Role.
+NOTE: You will need IAM privileges to create a new role - you may need your AWS administrator to help with this step if you don't have the required access.
+Give your new role a sensible name, like 'Lambda_VerticaDB_Loader_Role' (for example).
+5. Use the max timeout for the function - 60(s).

-Next, configure an event source, which delivers S3 events to your AWS Lambda function.
+Configure a Lambda event source (delivers S3 PUT events to your AWS Lambda function)

-1. On the deployed function, select Configure Event Source and select the bucket you want to use for input data.
-Select either the lambda_invoke_role or use the Create/Select function to create the default invocation role.
-Ensure that you have selected 'Object Created' or the 'ObjectCreated:*' notification type.
+1. On your newly deployed function, select Configure Event Source and select the bucket you want to use for input data.
+Select 'Put' as the notification type.
 2. Click Submit to save the changes.

 When you're done, you'll see that the AWS Lambda function is deployed and you can submit test events and view the CloudWatch Logging log streams.

-### A Note on Versions
-We previously released version 1.0 in distribution AWSLambdaRedshiftLoader.zip, which didn't use the Amazon Key Management Service for encryption.
-If you've previously deployed and used version 1.0 and want to upgrade to version 1.1, then you'll need to recreate your configuration by running `node setup.js` and reentering the previous values including connection password and S3 Secret Key.
-You'll also need to upgrade the IAM policy for the Lambda Execution Role as listed below, as it now has permissions to talk to the Key Management Service.

-Futhermore, version 2.0.0 adds support for loading multiple Redshift clusters in parallel.
-You can deploy the 2.0.0 version with a 1.1x configuration, and the Lambda function will transparently upgrade your configuration to a 2.x compatible format.
-This uses a loadClusters List type in Dynamo DB to track all clusters to be loaded.

-## Getting Started - Lambda Execution Role
+## Step 4 - Edit the new AWS Lambda Execution Role

+Add the IAM policy shown below to the role you (or your admin) created for Lambda in the previous step.
+If you followed my suggestion, this role will be called 'Lambda_VerticaDB_Loader_Role'.
+If you don't have IAM privileges, you will once again need to ask your AWS admin for help.

-You also need to add an IAM policy as shown below to the role that AWS Lambda uses when it runs.
-Once your function is deployed, add the following policy to the lambda_exec_role to enable AWS Lambda to call SNS, use DynamoDB, write Manifest files to S3, and perform encryption with the AWS Key Management Service:
+This policy will enable Lambda to call SNS, use DynamoDB, write Manifest files to S3, and perform encryption with the AWS Key Management Service:

 ```